How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 • improve the surface without additional cladding.

-• We store the beams in stacks under awnings on outdoors several months.
+• We store the beams in stacks under awnings on outdoors a few months.

-• We cover their ends with glue or lime to avoid cracks.
+• We will cover their ends with glue or lime to avoid cracks.

-• But from changes in weather, humidity and temperature, the material sometimes deforms, small cracks form.
+• But from changes in weather, humidity and temperature, the material is sometimes deformed, small cracks form.

 Chamber

-• The timber in drying chambers, equipped with heating heaters, fans, air ducts, promote uniform, correct drying.
+• Timber in drying chambers equipped with heating heaters, fans, air ducts favor uniform, proper drying.

-• The effectiveness of such drying is undeniable: we are not dependent on the weather, and the process is controlled by a computer, reducing the time, but increasing the volume.
+• The effectiveness of such drying is indisputable: we do not depend on the weather, and the process is controlled by a computer, reducing time, but increasing volumes.

 Note!
-Freshly sawn it already with 20% moisture.
+Freshly cut it already with 20% humidity.

 Generator

-• Here, the wood in the circuit of this generator is a dielectric in the capacitor ( Electric Energy supplied alternating current turns into heat).
+• Here, the wood in the circuit of this generator is the dielectric in the capacitor ( Electric Energy submitted alternating current turns into heat).

-• The timber, when heated, dries intensively and evenly.
+• The bar, heating up, dries intensively and evenly.

-• But the costs of electricity are significant, which means that the price of a bar is higher.
+• But the cost of electricity is significant, which means that the price of timber is higher.
 By the way, ready-made dry timber is always 2 times more expensive.

 Types of drying chambers

-In convective chambers, energy is supplied to the wood from the air circulation, and heat transfer - by convection.
+In convection chambers, energy is supplied to the wood from the air cycle, and heat transfer is by convection.

-• Continuous duct dryers, where stacks are constantly pushed further into a drier place in 4 - 12 hours.
-We load the tunnel from the “wet” edge, and unload it from the opposite, “dry” one.
+• Continuous duct dryers where stacks are constantly pushed further to a drier place in 4 to 12 hours.
+The tunnel is loaded from the "wet" edge, and unloaded from the opposite, "dry" one.

-• Batch dryers are smaller than tunnel kilns and can only have 1 door.
-But the parameters of the environment, the blow-through rate, and the ventilation reversal guarantee perfect drying.
-After the end of drying, the chamber is completely emptied and loaded with damp logs, this increases the energy loss by 20% than in the tunnel chambers.
+• Drying chambers of special periodic action are smaller than tunnel ones and can have only 1 door.
+But the parameters of the environment, ventilation, ventilation reversal guarantee perfect drying.
+After the end of drying, the chamber is completely freed and loaded with raw logs, from this the energy loss increases by 20% than in tunnel chambers.

 Condensing

-• The condensation chamber collects the evaporated moisture on the coolers and discharges it into the sewer.
+• The condensation chamber collects the evaporating moisture on the coolers and drains it into the sewer.

-• The electric power is provided by the refrigerant compressor.
+• Electricity is provided by the cooler compressor.

-• Vacuum chambers with a pressure of 0.5 bar accelerate the drying of the timber without warping and cracking.
+• Vacuum chambers with a pressure of 0.5 bar accelerate the drying of the timber with a complete absence of warpage and cracks.

-• Microwave cameras, electromagnetic dryers are also innovations, just like hot air dryers.
+• Microwave chambers, electromagnetic dryers are also innovations, as are hot air dryers.

 Drying at home